oguzhanbelli/insider-case/README.md

 ### Testing Commands Overview

-- Use `npm run test:components` for focused component testing
-- Use `npm run test:stores` for store logic testing
 - Use `npm run test:e2e` for full application flow testing
 - Use `npm run test:all` for unit tests with automatic code formatting and linting fixes
 - Use `npm run test:all-with-e2e` for complete test suite including E2E tests